-Evidence-Based Intervention Description Eligibility Information Art Therapy Art Therapy, facilitated by a certified art therapist is used to improve cognitive and sensorymotor functions, foster selfesteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress.
-Kinesthetic, sensory, perceptual, and symbolic opportunities invite alternative modes of receptive and expressive communication, which can circumvent the limitations of verbal articulation alone.
-Students PK-12 who manifest social-emotional challenges, maladaptive behaviors, regressive behavior, selective mutism, grief or trauma symptomology may appropriate for the intervention.
+Art Therapy Int Therapy, facilitated by a certified art herapist is used to improve cognitive nd sensory-motor functions, foster self- steem and self-awareness, cultivate motional resilience, promote insight, nhance social skills, reduce and resolve onflicts and distress.
+Linesthetic, sensory, perceptual, and ymbolic opportunities invite alternative nodes of receptive and expressive ommunication, which can circumvent he limitations of verbal articulation lone.
+Students PK-12 who manifest social- emotional challenges, maladaptive behaviors, regressive behavior, selective mutism, grief or trauma symptomology may appropriate for the intervention.
 Providers may refer students who are then screened by a certified art therapist for eligibility.
 Art therapy is implemented ancillary to behavioral support services.
+Becoming Men of Honor Pt 1 One Circle Foundation Boys Council Becoming Men of Honor Pt 1 is a 10 session evidence-based Intervention that addresses topics such as: Masculinity in the Media, Exploring Emotions, Becoming Nonviolent Leaders, Engaging in Education, with some themes covered over two sessions for expanded impact.
+Activities include use of digital media, media analysis, realistic scenarios in social and social media contexts, physical games, storytelling, art, an original school survival "board" game, journals on young men.